How to Get Involved

 Know your passion.

-What excited and energizes you?
+What excites and energizes you?
 How do you want to spend your time?
 Reflect back on your life experiences to the times when you felt most fulfilled, and see out a volunteer opportunity that taps into those same feelings.

 2